cnruby/gradle_java/README.md

-## Use DataSource and Hibernate as Seed Data Import
+## Configure DataSource and Hibernate as Seed Data Import

 ### DO (edit the spring property file)
 ```bash